Find Trade Colleges

 The average tuition and fees for an out-of-state undergraduate student at CVTC are $6,793 a year.
 After completing their Undergraduate Certificate, precision metal working graduates from CVTC carry an average student debtload of $9,607.

-Full Precision Metal Working at Chippewa Valley Technical College Report
+Read full report on Precision Metal Working at Chippewa Valley Technical College

 You’ll join some of the best and brightest minds around you if you attend Northcentral Technical College.
 The school came in at #2 on this year’s Best Value Precision Metal Working Undergraduate Certificate Schools in the Great Lakes Region list.
-North Central Technical College is a medium-sized public school located in the city of Wausau.
+North Central Technical College is a moderately-sized public school located in the city of Wausau.

 North Central Technical College undergraduate students pay an average of $5,512 in tuition and fees each year.
 On average, precision metal working graduates from North Central Technical College take out $5,373 in student loans while working on their Undergraduate Certificate.